Back Here: Release

 Originally released in the United Kingdom on 16 August 1999, it reached number 37 on the UK Singles Chart that same month.
 Japanese radio stations eventually began playing the song which resulted in their overseas label Telstar scrambling to get the group to Asia for promotion.
 The song subsequently topped the charts of several Asian countries.

 In the United States, "Back Here" was released on 27 March 2000 and eventually reached number 13 on the US Billboard Hot 100.
 It became a mainstay on pop radio and on the MTV show Total Request Live in the summer of 2000.
 The song also charted in Canada, peaking at number 11 on the RPM Top Singles chart.
 On 12 February 2001, following the song's success in America, the single was re-released in the United Kingdom and made the top 10 this time around, debuting and peaking at number five.

 Music videos

 There are two versions of the video.
 The first, made for a UK release, was filmed in Los Angeles and directed by Dani Jacobs.
 The second version, intended for a US release, was again directed by Jacobs and was filmed in London in March 2000.
-It features the band performing on the platform of Canary Wharf DLR station and in the London Eye as they try to earn the attention of a girl who passes by and gives them a tip near the end of the video.
+It features the band performing on the platform of Canary Wharf DLR station and in the London Eye as they try to earn the attention of a woman who passes by and gives them a tip near the end of the video.